Nicole Coviello: Career

 Coviello's career started in 1987 at the University of Waikato in Hamilton, New Zealand.
-In 1990, she accepted a position at the University of Auckland, and simultaneously, completed her Ph.D. in Marketing and International Business.
-Following this, Coviello became an associate professor of Marketing at the University of Calgary's Haskayne School of Business in 1996.
-During this time, Coviello published her research on networks and internationalization that helped form the field now known as International Entrepreneurship.
-In 1997, she published an article based on her PhD research that argues a young firm's network relationships with large partners may actually slow market expansion by restricting the development of other relationships.
-Two years later, she published Internationalisation and the Smaller Firm: A Review of Contemporary Empirical Research, which assessed and integrated existing research about the internationalization of small firms.
-In 2002, Coviello published How Firms Relate to their Markets based on her long-standing work with the Contemporary Marketing Practices program.
-That year, she also left Calgary to return to her alma mater, the University of Auckland, as a professor of International Entrepreneurship and Marketing.
-Coviello remained there until 2008 when she moved to Wilfrid Laurier University.
-She joined Laurier as professor of Marketing and was later appointed as the Betty and Peter Sims professor of Entrepreneurship.
-In 2009, Coviello was appointed as Associate Editor of Journal of Business Venturing and later became a consulting editor at the Journal of International Business Studies.
-Coviello was also on a partial appointment as a visiting professor at the Turku School of Economics from 2013 to 2015.
+In 1990, she accepted a teaching position at the University of Auckland and started her PhD.
+She completed her Ph.D. in Marketing and International Business in 1994.
+In 1996, Coviello returned to Canada to become an associate professor of Marketing at the University of Calgary's Haskayne School of Business.
+During this time, Coviello published her research on networks and new venture internationalization that helped form the field now known as International Entrepreneurship.
+In 2002, she returned to her alma mater, the University of Auckland, as Professor of International Entrepreneurship and Marketing.
+Coviello remained there until 2008 when she moved to Wilfrid Laurier University in Waterloo, Canada.
+She joined Laurier as professor of Marketing and was later appointed as the Betty and Peter Sims Professor of Entrepreneurship.
+In 2009, Coviello was appointed as Associate Editor of Journal of Business Venturing (until 2022) and later became a consulting editor at the Journal of International Business Studies.
+(2017-2022).

-Coviello continue to focus her research on international entrepreneurship and marketing at Laurier.
+Coviello continued to focus her research on international entrepreneurship and marketing at Laurier.
 In 2014, she was ranked eighteenth in the world for International Business, the only female in the top 20 list for that discipline.
-In 2016, Coviello was named Lazaridis Research Professor and Research Director of the Lazaridis Institute for the Management of Technology Enterprises.
+In 2016, Coviello was named Laurier's University Research Professor, as well as the Lazaridis Research Professor and Research Director of the Lazaridis Institute for the Management of Technology Enterprises.
 In 2018, four of her papers were recognized in the top 25 of the most influential publications in International Marketing.
-These publications included Network Relationships and the Internationalisation Process of Small Software Firms, Internationalisation: Conceptualizing an Entrepreneurial Process of Behavior in Time, The Network Dynamics of International New Ventures, and Internationalisation and the Smaller Firm: A Review of Contemporary Empirical Research.
+These publications included Network Relationships and the Internationalization Process of Small Software Firms, Internationalization: Conceptualizing an Entrepreneurial Process of Behavior in Time, The Network Dynamics of International New Ventures, and Internationalization and the Smaller Firm: A Review of Contemporary Empirical Research.

 In 2020, Coviello was appointed as the inaugural Lazaridis Chair of International Entrepreneurship and Innovation at Laurier’s Lazaridis School of Business and Economics.
 Later that year, she was elected a Fellow of the Academy of International Business and received the 2020 Gerald E. Hills Best Paper Award for her 2012 paper, Creating Major Innovations with Customers: Insights from Small and Young Technology Firms.
-In 2021, Coviello was recognized as a leading researcher (top 1%) in the field of business and management by Stanford University.
+During her career, Coviello has also received various other awards for research and teaching.
+Since 2021, Coviello has been recognized as a leading researcher (top 2%) in the field of business and management by Stanford University.